 When most people say education administrator, they are thinking of elementary, middle, and high school principals.
 Other possibilities may include superintendents and instructional coordinators.
-At the postsecondary (college) level, education administrator jobs may include admissions, the registrar, student affairs, and academic advising.
-Job duties may range from building maintenance to setting academic standards, providing teacher training, and ensuring that schools have the necessary resources available to help students succeed.
+At the postsecondary (college) level, education administrator positions may include admissions, the registrar, student affairs, and academic advising.
+Job duties may range from building maintenance to setting academic standards, training other teachers, and ensuring that schools have the necessary resources available to help students succeed.
 Many education administrators meet with a variety of public officials to seek the resources necessary to meet their goals.
 They also respond to questions and concerns from members of the community they serve, including students and parents.
 As a result, they need to be strong multi-taskers with highly developed interpersonal skills.

 How to Become an Education Administrator

-The first step to become an education administrator is earning a bachelor's degree.
-Those interested in becoming education administrators at the elementary, middle, or high school level typically earn degrees in education, school counseling, or a related field, notes the Bureau of Labor Statistics (bls.gov, 2012).
+Those interested in becoming education administrators at the elementary, middle, or high school level typically earn bachelor's degrees in education, school counseling, or a related field, notes the Bureau of Labor Statistics (bls.gov, 2012).
 They often then work as teachers before applying to a master's degree in education administration or leadership.
 Most states require public school principals to be licensed as school administrators in addition to having a master's degree.
 While the requirements for a license vary, a master's degree, a test, and continuing education classes are all common requirements.

 Many entry-level positions at colleges and universities require only a bachelor's degree, which can be in a variety of fields including marketing and accounting.
 No additional licenses are typically required.
 The equivalent of a principal at the postsecondary level is a provost or dean.
 Provosts and deans generally have a Ph.D. and experience as a professor, notes the BLS.